Does exercise impact Parkinson’s?

 We all know that exercise is essential to good health.
 It is good for the heart and the muscles, but did you know that exercise can actually change the brain and have a positive impact on Parkinson’s symptoms?
 Research from the Parkinson's Outcomes Project, the largest-ever clinical study of Parkinson’s, found that people with PD who engaged in at least 2.5 hours of exercise a week had a better quality of life than those who didn't exercise at all or started exercising later.
 Establishing early exercise habits is an essential part of overall disease management, which is why neurologists now recommend exercise as part of most PD treatment plans.

 Current Exercise Research

 At Rhodes University in Memphis, TN, Dr. Gerecke and team report that exercise can protect mice against toxic exposure.
-MPTP is a neurotoxin that is used as an animal model for Parkinson’s disease (PD), as it selectively kills A chemical messenger (neurotransmitter) that regulates movement and emotions. neurons in the substantia nigra, the same area of the brain that degenerates in PD.
+MPTP is a neurotoxin that is used as an animal model for Parkinson’s disease (PD), as it selectively kills A chemical messenger (neurotransmitter) that regulates movement and emotions. neurons in the An area of the brain, part of the basal ganglia, where cells produce dopamine., the same area of the brain that degenerates in PD.
 Dr. Gerecke showed that three months of exercise provided complete protection against MPTP-induced neurotoxicity in mice.
 If running was limited to one to two months, or if the amount of running daily was decreased, the protective effects of exercise were abolished.
 Thus, daily, sustained exercise was necessary for full protection.